-Many years ago, I waived a jury trial before then sitting judge Robert Brzezinski, and I learned a very valuable lesson: Don't do bench trials!
+Many years ago, I waived a jury trial before then sitting Livonia District Court judge Robert Brzezinski, and I learned a very valuable lesson: Don't do bench trials!
 Judge Brzezinski found my client not guilty of domestic violence but convicted her of assault and battery in a family dispute.
 The facts were simple, and I thought I could trust the judge to render a not guilty verdict.
 I was wrong.
-As the quote on my main page says, "The only real lawyers are trial lawyers, and trial lawyers try cases to juries," quoting the famous Clarence Darrow who practiced law out of my Detroit office almost a hundred years ago.
-Since that bench trial, which took place at least a decade ago, I have never waived a jury trial unless I readily trusted the judge and knew I could win.
+As the quote on my main page says, "The only real lawyers are trial lawyers, and trial lawyers try cases to juries," quoting Clarence Darrow, the famous trial attorney who practiced law out of my Detroit office almost a hundred years ago.
+Since that bench trial, which took place over a decade ago, I have never waived a jury trial unless I readily trusted the judge and knew I could win.

 Assault and battery is a very serious misdemeanor crime because it can have licensing ramifications for healthcare workers and other occupations such as elder care.
 The quickest way to lose a job in a sensitive occupation where people are at risk is to find yourself convicted of an assaultive crime.